cecileung1208/Homework/Unit 10 - SQL_Alchemy Challenge/README.md

 Upon the completion of my initial analysis, a [Flask API file](https://github.com/cecileung1208/Homework/blob/master/Unit%2010%20-%20SQL_Alchemy%20Challenge/app.py) have been designed for the queries I have developed.

-The Flask API have been have the following routes:
+The Flask API have the following routes:

 * **Home page (/)**